-Above the main aisle from the entrance to the altar were eight large chandeliers.
+Above the central aisle from the entrance to the altar were eight large chandeliers.
 Along the sides were another 20 smaller chandeliers.
 Those were all hanging from the cedar wood which is everywhere inside the cathedral.
-The unfinished cedar wood planks and the nail stains really make for some interesting and eye pleasing designs.
-Each of the planks has its own color, obtained over the last 225 or so years of naturally curing in place.
+The unfinished cedar wood planks and the nail stains make for some interesting and eye-pleasing designs.
+Each of the planks has its unique color, obtained over the last 225 or so years of naturally curing in place.

-The stations of the cross are also made of wood; however, these are also hand painted.
-The three dimensional quality and the color bring on an almost life-like appearance to the story.
+The stations of the cross are also wooden, and also hand-painted.
+The three-dimensional quality and the color bring on an almost life-like appearance to the story.

 Just as impressive and colorful is the large crucifix hanging above the altar.
 I estimate it is about 10 feet by 15 feet in size.
 It dominates the open air space above the altar.
 It is suspended from the ceiling by large cables.

 There were just a few items in the cathedral that were not wood; one was a marble Pieta, and the other was a mosaic depicting the Madonna and Child.
 While these were very beautiful in their own right, they were almost out of place.

 After walking through the cathedral, I sat in the back pew for a long time just soaking in all of the sights.
 That also gave me time to sketch the hand-carved design that was at the top of each column.

 We saw a lot of churches and cathedrals while we lived in Europe, but this cathedral is by far one of the most amazing I have ever seen.